jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl7.PNG)

 Now that we have the data loaded.
-We will make sure all the columns are formated properly, first with the dates.
+We will make sure all the columns are formatted properly, first with the dates.
 Although already in YYYY-MM-DD format we want to make sure nothing changes when we export the data as a csv file.
 Using Text to Column in the Data tab below.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl8.PNG)
 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl9.PNG)